Ian Knox (admiral): Retirement

-Knox has served on the board of directors of several companies since his retirement from the RAN, including Australia Sonar Systems, Oceanic Capital Corporation and Thomson-CSF Pacific Holdings.
-Recreationally, he enjoys tennis, traveling and, having obtained a pilot's license in 1988, flying.
-He is also an active Legatee in the Sydney area, having joined the organisation in 2000.
-Knox lives in Lavender Bay, a harbourside suburb on Sydney's North Shore, as at 2016.
+Knox served on the board of directors of several companies following his retirement from the RAN, including Australia Sonar Systems, Oceanic Capital Corporation and Thomson-CSF Pacific Holdings.
+Recreationally, he enjoyed tennis, traveling and, having obtained a pilot's license in 1988, flying.
+He was also an active Legatee in the Sydney area, having joined the organisation in 2000.
+Knox lived in Lavender Bay, a harbourside suburb on Sydney's North Shore.

+Knox died on 14 January 2024, at the age of 90.